dse/music-box-paper/README.md

 - 41 mm wide

-- 15 notes spaced 2mm apart across the strip.  low C note 6.5mm from edge; middle C note in center; high C note 6.5mm from other edge.
+- 15 notes spaced 2mm apart across the strip.  center of hole for low C note 6.5mm from edge; middle C note in center; center of hole for high C note 6.5mm from other edge.

 - beats 8mm apart along the strip